 Departure dates noted with a 'G' are guaranteed to operate.
 All other departure dates are guaranteed with a minimum of 2 persons.
-Prices shown are per person travelling.
-'Twin/Double' prices per person apply when there are 2 people travelling, sharing a room.
-The 'Single supplement' applies for single travellers who require their own room and needs to be added to the 'Twin/Double' price.
-If you are happy to be paired up with another single traveller of the same sex on your tour, this can be arranged provided another solo traveller of the same sex is already booked upon the tour, thus avoiding the single person supplement.
+Prices shown are per person when there are 2 persons sharing a room.
+The 'Single supplement' applies for single travellers who require their own room and needs to be added to the per person price.
+If you are happy to be paired up with another single traveller of the same gender on your tour, this can be arranged provided another solo traveller of the same gender is already booked upon the tour, thus avoiding the single person supplement.

 Prince Hotel Shinjuki , Tokyo